quatrpau/Passion-Project-Working-Title/README.md

 Includes a variety of envioronments to traverse and explore; along with certain collectibles which impact your stats

-Choose wisely, as player choices have monumental effect on gameplay and guide man to victory.
+Choose wisely, as player choices have monumental effect on gameplay and guide character to victory.

 I will accomplish this by using Java as well using the OHero repository for occasional reference.